Decoupled heat and charge rectification as a many-body effect in quantum wires: Noninteracting electrons

-The phase $\alpha$ results from quantum interference and is thus very sensitive to the precise shape of $U(x)$, such that generally the sign of $\sin(\alpha)$ is arbitrary.
-But this sensitivity allows also tuning, and slight changes of $U(x)$ as induced, for instance, through external gating can be sufficient to switch the polarity of the diode.
-In Fig.\ \ref{fig:alpha} we provide an example for $U(x)$ being the sum of two Lorentzians (e.g.\ generated by two nearby impurities).
-Tuning the amplitudes of the Lorentzians even by just a few percent can completely reverse the polarity.
+The phase $\alpha$ therefore captures the quantum interference resulting from Eq.\ \eqref{eq:QR_org} and is thus very sensitive to the precise shape of $U(x)$, such that generally the sign of $\sin(\alpha)$ is arbitrary.
+But this sensitivity also allows tuning for which only slight changes of $U(x)$ are required.
+In Fig.\ \ref{fig:alpha} we provide an example for $U(x)$ being the sum of two Lorentzians, and show that even a change in amplitude by just a few percent can completely reverse the polarity.
+This sensitivity is a general feature of the asymmetry but independent of the shape of $U(x)$ otherwise.
+Asymmetric potentials are naturally realised when impurities appear close together within a Fermi wavelength \cite{Feldman2005,Braunecker2005,Braunecker2007}.
+Nearby narrow gates could then ensure sufficient tuneability.
+With typical Fermi wavelengths around 100 nm direct creation by state-of-the-art gates could also be considered.